mkaszubowski/mkaszubowski.github.io/about.markdown

 {: .about-photo}
 ![profile photo](/assets/img/profile-photo.jpg)

-I'm Maciej Kaszubowski and I'm a software developer.
+I'm Maciej Kaszubowski and I'm a software engineer.
 I specialize in backend development with big focus on **Domain Driven Design**, **modular software design**, **Elixir/OTP ecosystem**, and distributed systems.

 I believe in holistic approach to problem solving and software development.
 My job and my goal is to build amazing products and that requires a great team which takes